hwaf/ywaf-tests/README.md

   tools: ["compiler_c", "compiler_cxx", "python"],

   # escape hatch:
-  #  this will load the python module and,
+  #  this will load the python module and
-  #  execute the function 'build'
+  #  execute the function 'options'
   hwaf-call: [
     "my-script.py",
     "waftools/my-script.py",